celery/celery/docs/userguide/routing.rst

 .. note::

-    Declaring does not necessarily mean "create".
+    Declaring doesn't necessarily mean "create".
 When you declare you *assert* that the entity exists and that it's operable.
-There is no rule as to whom should initially create the exchange/queue/binding, whether consumer or producer.
+There's no rule as to whom should initially create the exchange/queue/binding, whether consumer or producer.
 Usually the first one to need it will be the one to create it.

 .. _amqp-api-hands-on: